Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Enough information regarding Beliefs to participate in the consensus algorithm (about one day of orderings and transactions - exact limit TBC)
 * The current State for the CVM

-The storage system therefore allows garbage collection to be performed on a periodic basis, so that unused historical storage can be reclaimed.
+The storage system therefore allows garbage collection to be performed on a periodic basis, so that storage space containing data that is no longer required can be reclaimed.
 Garbage collection is done on a mark+copy basis, where currently used storage is copied to a new data file, and after which the old data file can be safely discarded.
 This could theoretically be performed concurrently with ongoing Peer operation in a future version.

-This behaviour is of course configurable by Peer Operators - we expect some will want to maintain and index all historical data for analytical purposes.
+This behaviour is of course configurable by Peer Operators - we expect some will want to maintain and index all historical data for analytical purposes, or in order to provide their clients with additional historical query capabilities.

 #### Memory Mapped Implementation